risk-first/website/introduction/All-Risk-Management.md

 ## What To Do?

 It makes it much easier to tackle the RAID log if there's only one list.
-But you still have to choose a _strategy_:   Do you tackle the _most important_ risk on the list, or the _most urgent_, or take the action with the biggest [Pay Off](Glossary#pay-off) and deal with it?
+But you still have to choose a _strategy_:  do you tackle the _most important_ risk on the list, or the _most urgent_, or take the action with the biggest [Pay Off](Glossary#pay-off) and deal with it?

 In the next section, [Evaluating Risk](Evaluating-Risk) we'll look at some approaches to choosing what to do.